tjf952/tjf952.github.io/writeups/picoctf2020.md

 ![](picoctf/garden.jpg)

-This problem can be solved in multiple ways, two I'll demonstrate use the `strings` command and the `hexdump` command
+This problem can be solved in multiple ways, two I'll demonstrate use the `strings` command and the `hexdump` command.

 ```console
 z3r0@disboard:~$ strings garden.jpg | grep pico
 Here is a flag "picoCTF{more_than_m33ts_the_3y3eBdBd2cc}"
 ```
-The `strings` command finds printable strings in an object while the `grep` command searches for strings with the pattern 'pico', the '|' character is a pipe and gives the ouput of the first command to the input of the second command
+The `strings` command finds printable strings in an object while the `grep` command searches for strings with the pattern 'pico', the '|' character is a pipe and gives the ouput of the first command to the input of the second command.

 ```console
 z3r0@disboard:~$ hexdump -C garden.jpg